sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/190 - region.md

 Notes
 ====

-If the region that you want to grab is a box that is bordered with dark lines, you can use the [Box method](doc:box) instead of the Region method.
+If the region that you want to extract is a box that is bordered with dark lines, you can use the [Box method](doc:box) instead of the Region method.